Rideau Cottage: History

+From October 2015 to March 2025, Justin Trudeau and his family lived in Rideau Cottage, while the traditional official residence of the prime minister of Canada, 24 Sussex Drive, was undergoing assessment for repairs and restoration.
+However Rideau Cottage was never ideal as a residence for the prime minister, as it is lacking in security and is too small (so meals are prepared at 24 Sussex Drive which has a larger kitchen, and then driven to Rideau Cottage).
+Furthermore, "It doesn't make sense for the Prime Minister to live in the Governor General's backyard".
+Rideau Cottage was the location for Justin Trudeau's announcement of his resignation as party leader in January 2025.

+Trudeau's successor, Mark Carney, is a longtime resident of the Rockcliffe Park neighbourhood of Ottawa.
+Once Carney was sworn in as prime minister in March 2025, he had been temporarily staying at an unspecified official guest residence at the recommendation of the RCMP and other security officials.
+Carney planned to move into Rideau Cottage after the federal election on April 28, 2025.
+At that time, 24 Sussex Drive had been decommissioned, having concluded a project involving the removal and storage of heritage fabric, the removal of asbestos and the insulation of exterior walls.

 Design

 Rideau Cottage is a two-level, 22-room Georgian Revival building.
 Originally, the structure had 14 rooms on a single floor.
 An 1872 remodel, using a different brick, added both the second level and a verandah on three sides of the ground floor.
 During that remodel, the exterior brick of the first floor was covered in stucco painted to appear like brick.
 (When the verandah was removed some time later, the stucco remained.)
 Between 1999 and 2000, the building underwent major renovations to the basement, roof and interior finishes, and the mechanical and electrical systems were upgraded.
 Outside, the stucco was removed and each brick and joint was individually dyed to give a uniform appearance.
 It was again renovated in 2013.

 Rideau Cottage is characterized and distinguished by its symmetry, simple lines, classically inspired central entrance with pedimented porch, sash windows flanked by decorative shutters, and paired chimneys.